Mamena2020/nodemi/README.md

  # Media

-   Any model can own media by binding the model to the media inside the loadModels function using hasMedia.
+   Any model can own media by binding the model to the media inside the loadModels function using hasMedia(YourModel).

    ```
       const loadModels = async () => {